-Here at Suits Me, our prepaid debit card also has a few extra features on offer than your standard prepaid card.
+Here at Suits Me®, our prepaid debit card also has a few extra features on offer than your standard prepaid card.
 We have an exclusive cashback reward programme so you can get money back with our partnered retailers.
-We also offer online banking or if you prefer, a mobile banking app where you can set up standing orders or manage your direct debits which allows you to stay in control of your finances.
-So, if you’re underbanked and looking for a suitable banking solution – apply for a Suits Me account today!
+We also offer an online account or if you prefer, a mobile app where you can set up standing orders or manage your direct debits which allows you to stay in control of your finances.
+So, if you’re underbanked and looking for a suitable banking-like solution – apply for a Suits Me® account today!

 Basic Bank Account